RedVinck/ProjectWeekCloudBackend/README.md

 ### Push the local Docker image to the IBM Cloud Container Registry

 First tag the local image to point to the remote registry.
-In the example below we replace the previous tag "product:1.0" with de.icr.io/ydbnamespace/product:1.0
+In the example below we replace the tag "product:1.0" with "de.icr.io/ydbnamespace/product:1.0"

 ```
 # docker tag -r product:1.0 de.icr.io/ydbnamespace/product:1.0